rgolubtsov/novalogic-f-16-linux-wrapper/README.md

 ../novalogic/f16demo/f16demo.exe: PE32 executable (GUI) Intel 80386, for MS Windows, InstallShield self-extracting archive, 5 sections
 ```

-From now on the use of **Wine** is required to launch the installation.
-During launching of **Wine** it may probably ask to install *Wine Mono* and *Wine Gecko* support libraries &ndash; discard them anyway and ignore any errors like the following ones, printed out to the console:
+3. From now on the use of **Wine** is required to launch the installation.
+During launching of **Wine** it may probably ask to install *Wine Mono* and *Wine Gecko* support libraries &mdash; discard them anyway and ignore any errors like the following ones, printed out to the console:

 ```
 $ ./usr/bin/wine ../novalogic/f16demo/f16demo.exe